JoelNielsen7/SmashTwitterBot/README.md

 ### The watcher
 The watcher consists of a twitter webhook that is setup to receive any alerts about the melee_results twitter account.
 When this webhook triggers, it will call the authentication lambda through an API Gateway which will send a CRC back.
-If this succeeds, it send the tweet data to another API Gateway which forwards it to a lambda function.
+If this succeeds, it sends the tweet data to another API Gateway which forwards it to a lambda function.
 This lambda function parses the notification and checks if it is a mention.
 If it is, it will gather the text of the body and query smash.gg for a tournament using GraphQL.
-If smash.gg successfully returns a tournament the lambda writes its details to a DynamDB table.
+If smash.gg successfully returns a tournament, the lambda writes its details to a DynamoDB table.
 The tournament is now registered to be watched.
 If anything goes wrong in the above steps the lambda will write back to twitter with an error message.

 ### The scanner